- 28

 | BellSoft Liberica JDK 8 | Extended Commercial | March 2031 | Extended |

-Bottom line: If your organization uses free OpenJDK 8 (whether Community, Red Hat, Amazon Corretto, or Eclipse Temurin), your time is running out in November 2026.
-After that date, there will be no more security patches.
+In short: If your organization uses free OpenJDK 8 (whether Community, Red Hat, Amazon Corretto, or Eclipse Temurin), your time is running out in November 2026.
+After that, there will be no more security patches.

 Risks of Continuing to Use Java 8 After EOL

-Many organizations may think "the system still works fine, no need to change."
-But this overlooks serious risks:
+Many organizations may think "the system still works fine, no need to change" — but that overlooks serious risks:

 1. Security Vulnerabilities

-Once Java 8 reaches EOL, no one will release security patches for it.
-This means newly discovered vulnerabilities (zero-day exploits) will remain unpatched, leaving your systems permanently exposed to attacks.
-This is especially critical for ERP systems that handle financial data and personal information.
-Learn more about ERP data security.
+Once Java 8 reaches EOL, no one will release Security Patches anymore.
+This means newly discovered vulnerabilities (Zero-day Vulnerabilities) will remain unpatched, leaving your system exposed to attacks at all times.
+For ERP systems handling financial and personal data, this risk is even higher.
+Read more about data security in ERP systems

 2. Compliance Issues

-Multiple security standards such as PCI DSS, ISO 27001, and Thailand's PDPA require organizations to use software that is within its support period.
-Running Java 8 after EOL may fail audit requirements and risk penalties.
-Proper risk management must include software upgrade planning.
+Many security standards such as PCI DSS, ISO 27001, PDPA require organizations to use software within its support period.
+Using Java 8 after EOL may result in audit failures and regulatory penalties.
+Good risk management must include software upgrade planning.

-3. New Libraries and Frameworks Dropping Java 8 Support
+3. New Libraries and Frameworks No Longer Support Java 8

 - Spring Framework 6 / Spring Boot 3 requires Java 17 or higher